disco-lang/disco/docs/reference/unbound-tyvar.rst

 - Did you misspell a variable name?

 - Did you forget to add the variable as a parameter of the type?
-For example, if we want to define a type of polymorphic trees, but write ``type T = Unit + a * T * T``, we would get this error; what we should write insitead is ``type T(a) = Unit + a * T(a) * T(a)``.
+For example, if we want to define a type of parameterized trees, but write ``type T = Unit + a * T * T``, we would get this error; what we should write insitead is ``type T(a) = Unit + a * T(a) * T(a)``.